The IAP is Back - and putting Iran's biggest university at risk of sanctions: Part I

-By 2011, the IAP was comprehensively outed as a sham that Iran had used as part of its former nuclear weapons programme.
-In November of that year, the International Atomic Energy Agency released their substantive assessment of the military aspects of Iran's nuclear programme.
-Clear as day, on page five of that report, the IAEA states that the Institute for Applied Physics was part of the organizational structure responsible for Iran's former nuclear weapons programme.
+By 2011, the IAP was comprehensively outed as a sham that Iran had used as part of its former nuclear weapons program.
+In November of that year, the International Atomic Energy Agency released their substantive assessment of the military aspects of Iran's nuclear program.
+Clear as day, on page five of that report, the IAEA states that the Institute for Applied Physics was part of the organizational structure responsible for Iran's former nuclear weapons program.
 Here it is:

 Given that the European Union Council also called out the IAP in 2011 for its past work on "military applications of the Iranian nuclear programme", we'd assumed that Iran had binned the IAP name, as it had been well and truly blown as a cover.
 And we haven't seen any use of the IAP brand since (apart from occasional references in old research papers) until that magic bus rolled into town.